chrisodva/resume/README.md

 **Senior Sales Executive - Open Data Solutions, GovDelivery / NuCivic (11/2015 to present)**

-I sell the DKAN Open Source as a Service product to the Federal market.
+I sell the DKAN (Drupal Distro) Open Source as a Service product to the Federal market.

 **Digital Strategist, Taoti Creative (3/2014 to 11/2015)**